davestaxcp/CounterpartyTimeline2023/TokenTimeline2023.md

 Timeline Asset/Project: **PENISIUM**

 Significance: [This asset](https://xchain.io/asset/PENISIUM) is the back-bone of the [Penisium meme project](https://web.archive.org/web/20230203225112/https://penisium.org/) which started on a system created by their team called 'Proof-of-LOL'.
 This project includes many singular assets in [the directory](https://web.archive.org/web/20230203221556/https://penisium.org/cards/) submitted by the community and are rewarded in PENISIUM by submitting and collecting the cards in this directory.
-The more PENISIUM you have, the more benefits you get.
+[This great in-depth medium article](https://subterranean.medium.com/the-penisium-project-3a032d56c431) by Subterranean describes in great length the distribution and project specific process for PENISIUM.
+Long story short: the more PENISIUM you have, the more benefits you get.

 Related Links: https://xchain.io/asset/PENISIUM https://web.archive.org/web/20230203225112/https://penisium.org/ https://web.archive.org/web/20230203221556/https://penisium.org/cards/